Assassination attempt in Armenia threatens stability

 Investors are already worried that violence could break out again over Nagorno-Karabakh, a mountainous enclave inside Azerbaijan that is controlled by ethnic Armenians.
 A war in the enclave in the early 1990s killed about 30,000 people.

-Relations with another neighbor, Turkey, are also fraught because Ankara does not recognize as genocide the killing of Armenians in Ottoman Turkey in World War One.
-Turkey closed its border with Armenia in solidarity with Turks in Azerbaijan over the Nagorno-Karabakh war.
+Relations with another neighbor, Turkey, are also fraught because Ankara does not recognize as genocide the killing of Armenians in Ottoman Turkey during World War One.

-The Organisation for Security and Cooperation in Europe (OSCE) expressed concern over Thursday’s attack.

-“This attack is deeply distressing in view of the electoral process already under way, and I urge all stakeholders to refrain from any actions that might further aggravate the situation,” said Ambassador Janez Lenarcic, the Director of the OSCE Office for Democratic Institutions and Human Rights.

-He leads a moderate opposition party, the National Self-determination Union and ran for president in 2003.
+He is now the leader of a moderate opposition party, the National Selfdetermination Union and ran for president in 2003.

 Analysts were puzzled about the motive for the attack.